JHGarrett/TextAPP/README.md

 # TextAPP

 This is a node app that uses the Nexmo API to send text messages.
 Unfortunatly I can only send messages to my own phone number on the free version.
+If you know my cell phone number give it a try!

 Mostly just a refresher for node.js and Ajax